Skip to main content

 New York: Henry Holt and Company, 2021.
 Picture Book.

 In this rhyming picture book, sharks of all kinds await the arrival of "Santa Jaws."
 His elfin sharks make toys from shells to give to good sharks, and he provides rotten fish for the bad ones.
-Shark lovers will love seeing the shark-flavored hijinks and the informational pages about the eight different sharks mentioned in the back.
+Shark lovers will love seeing the shark-flavored hijinks and the informational pages about the eight featured sharks in the back.

 Written by Suzy Senior